ministryofjustice/cloud-platform-infrastructure/README.md

 ## How to add your examples

-Generally speaking, follow the Ministry of Justice's [GitHub good practice]().
+Generally speaking, follow the Ministry of Justice's [Using git](https://ministryofjustice.github.io/technical-guidance/guides/using-git/#commit-locally-regularly) guide.

 ### 1. Clone the repo